karimagnusson/zio-path/README.md

 You might also be interested in [zio-notes](https://github.com/karimagnusson/zio-notes).

-The latest push adds methods to compress and uncompress gzip, zip and tar.
+The latest release candidate, x.0.2-RC2 adds methods to compress and uncompress gzip, zip and tar.
+Also methods for file upload and download.
+The documentation below is for 2.0.2-RC2.

 #### Sbt
 ```sbt